Formulas for

 Everything you need to wire it into a sheet.

-How do I pull Convert Number Bases into a spreadsheet?
+How do I pull Convert Number Bases into Google Sheets?

 How many credits does each Convert Number Bases cell cost?